garcia/msdparser/README.md

 ## The MSD format

 In general, MSD key-value pairs look like `#KEY:VALUE;` - the `#` starts a parameter, the first `:` separates the key from the value, and the `;` terminates the value.
 Keys are not expected to be unique.

-There are no escape sequences.
+Most applications of MSD (such as the SM and SSC formats) have escape sequences: any character can be treated as regular text by prefixing it with a `\`.
+Older applications like DWI treat backslashes as regular text.

 Comments start with `//` and persist until the end of the line.